City Hangout – Cafe Karvaan, Abul Fazal Part 1

 But here on the fourth floor terrace of Cafe Karvaan, in south Delhi’s Abul Fazal Part 1, the Yamuna opens up like a grand riverfront.
 This foggy afternoon the watery panorama is giving the illusion of a sea—no exaggeration, you have to come here to check on the claim.
 The curvy road running by the river is clogged with cars and buses, and it does give the mild impression of being a poor country cousin to Bombay’s iconic Marine Drive.
 Even from this distance, you can clearly see the birds flying over the river, and paddling upon its surface.
 A faraway tree is marooned in water, looking like the loneliest among the lonely.

 The terrace cafe opened this week.
-It is stocked with hundreds of a great variety of books, most of which are from the private collection of its founder, Asad Ashraf.
+It is stocked with hundreds of a great variety of books, most of which are from the private collection of its founders, Asma Rafat and Asad Ashraf.
 Poetry collection ranges from Mirza Ghalib to Seamus Heaney.
 Wall portraits include writers Virginia Woolf and Qurratulain Hyder (she lies buried in a nearby cemetery).
 A limited selection of tea is on offer and the place still has no menu.
 Which really doesn’t matter.
 Try to be here to see Delhi’s great river at its best.
 The sight is breathtaking, and it just doesn’t feel like the city you know.
 Preferably drop by on a misty day, when the skyline of Noida’s Sector 16 on the other side of the Yamuna remains hidden, and the river seems to extend to infinity.

 Like chai by Seine